 Hierarchies and Competition

 The males in chimpanzee communities are organized in a more-or-less linear manner from top to bottom, with an "alpha" male at the top.
 The alpha male is usually between the age of 20 and 26 and possesses unusual intelligence and physical prowess.
 Females have their own, somewhat more fluid hierarchy, and all females are subservient to all males.
 The males routinely patrol their communities' boundaries and will ferociously attack male interlopers from other communities they encounter there.
-The females considered most sexually appealing usually attract a following of multiple males, and the alpha among them sometimes tries to bar others from mating with her until he can take his own turn.
+A female considered particularly sexually appealing usually attracts a following of multiple males, and the alpha among them sometimes tries to bar others from mating with her until he can take his own turn.
 Adolescent females can move around among various chimpanzee communities.

 Male chimpanzees, like other male mammals, exhibit patterns of behavior toward females that disarm females' resistance to mating.
-These behaviors may include physical force and qualify in human terms as rape or sexual assault, or they may be more subtle or indirect, as when males engage in activities that partition females from other males.
-Direct sexual coercion includes a male keeping an ovulating female to himself, which limits sperm competition.
-An indirect form of sexual coercion is males killing infant babies that he is fairly sure aren't his own.
+These behaviors may include physical force and would be described in human terms as sexual assault or rape, or they may be more indirect, as when males engage in activities that partition females from other males.
+An example of direct sexual coercion is a male physically keeping an ovulating female to himself, which limits sperm competition.
+An example of indirect form of sexual coercion is a male killing infant babies that he believes are not his own.
 This may be an effort to spur the mother into becoming fertile again so that he can mate with her.
 Female chimpanzees also kill the babies of other chimp mothers.